My Garden Zone Is

 While the plant is young, the soil should be kept moist.
 The seedling should be given an all-purpose fertilizer for the first few months.
 Just before it blooms, it should be fed with a mix high in phosphorous.

 The trumpet flower vine, whose botanical name is campsis radicans, is native to the southeastern United States, where it can be seen clinging to tall pine trees.
-Now, it is a garden favorite all over the country as well as in Canada, Europe, and Latin America.
+Now, it is a garden favorite all over the country and Canada, Europe, and Latin America.

 Flower vines are beautiful around trellaces or when planted to climb a home's exterior.
-They also have very decorative uses as providing a carpet like beauty as ground covers.
-The look best when displayed on a fence or some type pole upright.
+They also have very decorative uses as providing a carpet-like beauty as ground covers.
+They look best when displayed on a fence or some pole upright.